By the Shores of Time

 “I don’t know.
 I just know how to get by around here—”

 The stockroom doors slammed open, prompting him to take her hand while they quietly scurried to the other end.
-They glimpsed the humanoids while looking around cover.
+They glimpsed the humanoids while looking around the aisle’s end.
 Their clicking echoed throughout while they erratically searched for them.

 “Fuck,” he mumbled.
 “We need to get to the substation before it gets too dark.”